Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida International Stats and Trends

-- The Panthers have covered the spread twice this year when underdogs by 3 points or more (in six chances).
+- This year, the Panthers have just two against the spread wins in six games as an underdog of 3 points or more.

-- Florida International's games this season have hit the over on four of seven set point totals (57.1%).
+- Florida International's games this season have eclipsed the over/under four times in seven opportunities (57.1%).

-- Florida International is 0-1 against the spread and 1-1 overall when the team puts up more than 30 points.
+- When Florida International puts up more than 30.0 points, it is 0-1 against the spread and 1-1 overall.

-- Florida International is 1-3 against the spread and 1-4 overall when the team churns out over 354.5 yards.
+- When Florida International piles up over 354.5 yards, the team is 1-3 against the spread and 1-4 overall.

 - The Panthers have turned the ball over five more times (11 total) than the Monarchs have forced a turnover (6) this season.